 We all know that restaurants will often offer the ‘combo meal’ option – so think of packages as your very own ‘combo meals’ and group related services together.
 For example, perhaps you could package 30 minutes of personal training and 30 minutes of nutrition planning together.

-Packaging your services also helps you save time managing client expectations and building out proposals.
+Packaging your services also helps you streamline your online business by managing client expectations and building out proposals.
 The nightmare of creating customized timelines and pricing will be a thing of the past once you have all the necessary information laid out and ready to send to any potential new client.

 To see how I’ve done packaged my own services, click here.